College Prep: It’s Not What You Think

 “For all the parents out there saying, ‘I lived large at college and I turned out okay,’ I would strongly encourage them to recognize that this is a different time with many variables that were not in play back in the day, including social media.”

 Bullard also believes teens could benefit from taking bystander intervention training so they know what to do if they see someone in a potentially dangerous situation.

 “This is one of the most powerful tools we have to make a difference when it comes to dealing with sexual assault,” Bullard asserts.
 “Make sure your teen has a strategy ahead of time for dealing with potential risks.
 Teach them how to be good citizens and do not downplay the seriousness of this issue.”

 Although Bullard is not a counselor, she is absolutely passionate about making sure teens have the necessary information to help them make wise decisions when they get out on their own.
-She will be teaching an informational session on June 24th for rising high school seniors and college freshmen (3:00 p.m. for girls/5:00 p.m. for boys) and an informational session for parents on June 25th at 6:30 p.m.
-The location is still to be determined.
-If you are interested in your teen attending one of these sessions, you can email Bullard at [email protected] for more information.
+You can email Bullard at [email protected] to learn more about getting this information into your teen’s hands.